 Days out diary - child friendly and family activities

-Family days out childrens farm Family days out Baby Elephant at Twycross Zoo Family days out museums Family days out zoos Family days out UK self catering holidays Family days out London area Family days out butterfly farm
+Family days out camping holidays with young children Family days out museums Family days out Baby Elephant at Twycross Zoo Family days out Thomas land and children railways Family days out London area Family days out Swing ride at The Big Sheep Family days out Magna Science and Technology Centre

 The micro:bit version 2 is now available.
 This is a significant upgrade on the original micro:bit with a better processor, more memory, a speaker, microphone, touch sensitive area and more.